proteanhq/protean/docs/user/logging.rst

 ``protean.domain``
 ^^^^^^^^^^^^^^^^^^

-Log messages related to the core domain functionality defined as part of Aggregates, Entities, Value Objects, Domain Services or Domain Events.
+Log messages related to the core domain functionality defined as part of Aggregates, Entities, Value Objects, Domain Services or Events.

 .. _logging-protean-application: